June 03, 2024

-Infinity Wars: Ghost Panther (2019) # 2
+Infinity Wars: Ghost Panther (2018) # 2

 The Panther God Zarathos tells T'Challa the origin story of Erik Killraven, a time traveler who grew up after Martians conquered the planet.
 He hates Wakanda due to being exiled from there as a child, allowing him to grow up as a gladiator in the Martian arena while Wakanda remained the only free country.
 Now he has traveled back in time to kill T'Challa's father and attack Wakanda.
 In order to protect his sister Shuriri, T'Challa again agrees to become the Ghost Panther and is resurrected by Zarathos.

 Killraven attacks Shuriri in Wakanda but is interrupted by Ghost Panther.
 However he is quickly overwhelmed by Killraven'a ability to predict his moves.
 In the spirit realm Zarathos talks with the ghost of T'Chaka, T'Challa's father, who offers his soul to help his son.
 Zarathos sends him to Earth as a flaming panther that easily subdues Killraven.
-Ghost Panther eats Killraven'a soul and joins his father and sister as protectors of Wakanda.
+Ghost Panther eats Killraven's soul and joins his father and sister as protectors of Wakanda.

 This issue is a tie-in to the "Infinity Wars" crossover event.
 In that series Gamora used the power of the Infinity Stones to merge the universe into itself, dividing the population by half by combining two individuals into one.
 This new Earth produced its own heroes, one of which was Ghost Panther, a combination of Black Panther and Ghost Rider.